 - 1. Do you find this CAG exciting? - 2.
 Is the CAG clear, compelling, and easy to grasp? - 3.
 Is it SMART? - 4.
-Does this CAG connect to the company's Compelling Why? - 5.
+Does this CAG connect to the company's core Purpose, Passion, or Just Cause? - 5.
 Will this CAG be exciting to everyone in the organization, not just the Senior Leadership Team? - 6.
-Is it underliably a Compelling and Audacious Goal(s), not a verbose, hard-to-understand, convoluted mission or vision statement? - 7.
-Do you believe the organization has at least a 50-70% chance of achieving the CAG but can commit to it 100% all the same?
+Is it undeniably a Compelling and Audacious Goal(s), not a verbose, hard-tounderstand, convoluted mission or vision statement? - 7.
+Do you believe the organization has at least a 50 to 70% chance of achieving the CAG but can commit to it 100% all the same?